Our programs are created to meet the needs of Boca Raton and greater Palm Beach County individuals!

 Call us for more info at (561) 417 - 0913

-CAP helps working parents by providing limited financial assistance for summer camp, after-school care, and daycare for qualifying Boca Raton residents of 1 year or longer.
-Those interested in applying for CAP have to go through a specific screening process to meet the criteria to be approved.
+CAP helps working parents by providing limited financial assistance for summer camp, after-school care, and day care for qualifying Boca Raton residents of 1 year or longer.
+Those interested in applying for CAP have to go through a specific screening process to meet criteria to be approved.
 Children must already be enrolled in order to apply for financial assistance.

 Are you or someone you know homebound and requiring food assistance?
 Our Homebound Meal program may be for you!